meet-projects/Y1-Summer-Labs/07. Dictionaries Lab/README.md

 2. Use `print` to print out the **amount of cheese** from `mac_and_cheese_recipe` that is needed!

-3. Use `print` to print out the whole dictionary dictionary!
+3. Use `print` to print out the whole dictionary!

 4. Now use `print` to print out just the ingredients without the amounts.